-Imaging of the LA craters and identifying major phases in the samples was performed by using a field-emission FEI Scanning Electron Microscope (SEM) at the Ilse Katz Institute for Nanoscale Science & Technology at Ben-Gurion University of the Negev, Israel, with 3 kV acceleration voltage, 0.1 nA current and 30° stage tilt.
-This device is equipped with 'Oxford' EDS detector and EBSD (Electron backscatter diffraction) sensor, used for producing crystallographic phase maps.
-For EBSD mapping, the instrument was setup to 15 kV accelerating voltage and 26 nA current, 70° tilt, 2x2 binning and 0.1 μm step size.
-Wave Dispersion Spectroscopy (WDS) maps were preformed using a JEOL microprobe at the Hebrew University, Israel, with accelerating voltage of 15-25 kV, beam current of 80 nA, step size of 0.5 μm and dwell time of 0.35 s.
+Imaging of the LA craters and identifying major phases in the samples were performed by using a field-emission FEI scanning electron microscope (SEM) at the Ilse Katz Institute for Nanoscale Science and Technology at Ben-Gurion University of the Negev, Israel, with 3 kV acceleration voltage, 0.1 nA current, and 30° stage tilt.
+This device is equipped with an "Oxford" EDS detector and EBSD (electron backscatter diffraction) sensor, which are used for producing crystallographic phase maps.
+For EBSD mapping, the instrument was set up to 15 kV accelerating voltage and 26 nA current, 70° tilt, 2×2 binning, and 0.1 μm step size.
+Wave dispersion spectroscopy (WDS) maps were preformed using a JEOL microprobe at the Hebrew University, Israel, with an accelerating voltage of 15-25 kV, beam current of 80 nA, step size of 0.5 μm, and dwell time of 0.35 s.

-X-ray diffraction (XRD) patterns were acquired in Bragg-Brentano geometry at the Geological Survey of Israel using a PANalytical X'Pert diffractometer with CuKα radiation operated at 45 kV and 40 mA.
-Samples were scanned from 3 to 70° 2θ at a step size of 0.013° 2θ, using a PIXcel detector in continuous scanning line (1D) mode with an active length of 3.35°.
-The equivalent time per step was ~30 s, resulting in a total measurement time of about 10 min per scan.
-Mineral phase identification and semi-quantification was performed using HighScore Plus® software based on ICSD database.
+X-ray diffraction (XRD) patterns were acquired in Bragg- Brentano geometry at the Geological Survey of Israel using a PANalytical X'Pert diffractometer with CuK α radiation operated at 45 kV and 40 mA.
+Samples were scanned from 3 to 70° 2 θ at a step size of 0.013° 2 θ using a PIXcel detector in continuous scanning line (1D) mode with an active length of 3.35°.
+The equivalent time per step was ~ 30 s, resulting in a total measurement time of about 10 min per scan.
+Mineral phase identification and semi-quantification were performed using HighScore Plus[®] software based on the ICSD database.